The National Heavy Vehicle Regulator (NHVR) values your privacy and is committed to protecting your personal information.

 - conducting reviews of particular decisions made under the HVNL.

-Types of personal information which may be collected in order for the NHVR to carry out its functions under the HVNL may include names, contact details, age, gender, employment information, some sensitive information such as health information and criminal convictions and anything needed to facilitate your enquiries, application, complaints, reported incidents or other requests.
+Types of personal information which may be collected in order for the NHVR to carry out its functions include names, contact details, age, gender, employment information, some sensitive information such as health information and criminal convictions and anything needed to facilitate your enquiries, application, complaints, reported incidents or other requests.

-We do not share personal information about you with other government agencies, organisations or anyone else unless one of the following applies:
+The NHVR will not share personal information about you with third parties including other government agencies, organisations or anyone else unless one of the following applies:

 The NHVR is committed to protecting user privacy.
 We understand and appreciate that visitors and users of this website are concerned about their privacy and the confidentiality and security of information they provide to us.